Julia Castor, Artist and Ceramicist

 I began painting when I was ten years old, after my parent encouraged me to spend my savings on a paint set and some self-teaching books.
 From then on, I have never stopped, and I have had the great privilege of studying with several incredible teachers and professors over the years, mostly in atelier style art schools.
 I chose to study this way because of my intense and passionate love for the great masters, and my belief that the Renaissance style art instruction model is what will/has given me the most well rounded and deep fine art education I could receive.
 Truly, the greatest teachers I have had lived and worked hundreds of years ago, but the legacy they created through the masterworks they left behind and the philosophies they embodied impacts every piece that I paint.

-My love of ceramics grew, in a way, out of my love for the Earth.
-There is something incredibly beautiful and grounded about working with clay.
+My love of ceramics grew, in a way, out of my love for the Earth, and the incredible beauty God built into the very foundation of the world.
+There is something incredibly grounded about working with clay.
 The history of making the items we eat off of goes back to (at least) the Neolithic period, and we have evidence that not only did those potters make pots out of physical necessity, but they also found beauty and joy in creating those pots.
 I love how ancient this craft is, and how essentially and delightfully human making pottery has always been.